null-void-Q/real-time-violence-detection/README.md

 # real-time-violence-detection
-real-time violence detection on video content
+real-time violence detection on video content.

+In Progress....